mscbalakrishnan/multitenant/README.md

 # multitenant
-Sample code to connect multiple schemas based on tenant login
+Sample code to connect multiple schemas based on tenant login.

+Steps to test the code:
 1. execute the sql - schema.sql ( available under resources folder)
 2. Change the DB setting based on your DB (tenant_1.properties, tenant_2.properties)
 3. Run the code : mvn spring-boot:run